Grimsby Town railway station: Services

-Future services
+An LNER train sits on Platform 1, during a test run on 26 June 2023.

+Prior to 1982, Grimsby Town was served by four direct trains per day to and from London King's Cross, featuring buffet and dining car services.
+From 1982, the four daily services were replaced with a single InterCity 125 train, which arrived in London at approximately 09:00 and returned to Grimsby in the evening.
+This direct service to London was withdrawn altogether in May 1993, just prior to the privatisation of British Rail.

-London North Eastern Railway intended to commence direct services between Cleethorpes and London King's Cross (via Lincoln) in December 2024, using bi-mode Class 800 trains, following the previous withdrawal of the region's direct services to London in 1992.
-A test train called at Grimsby Town on 26 June 2023; however, no London service is in the December 2024 timetable, and despite substantial local support, as of October 2024 plans are 'on hold'.
+LNER intended to commence direct services between Cleethorpes and London (via Lincoln) in December 2024, calling at Grimsby Town, using bi-mode Class 800 trains.
+A test train called at Grimsby Town on 26 June 2023; however, despite substantial local support, as of October 2024 plans were described as being 'on hold', and in March 2026 it was confirmed that this service 'could not be funded at the current time' due to the cost of station improvements required at Market Rasen.

+Proposed future services

-As of March 2025, Grand Central have applied for permission to operate trains between Cleethorpes and London King's Cross (via Scunthorpe, calling at Grimsby Town), 'from as early as December 2026', should permission be granted.
+In March 2025, Grand Central applied for permission to operate trains between Cleethorpes and London King's Cross (via Scunthorpe) 'from as early as December 2026', should permission be granted.
 This proposed service would consist of four new return services per day, formed by the extension of existing Grand Central services which call at Doncaster.

+As of March 2026 the Grand Central application is still pending, following 'extended discussions' with Network Rail: it was reported that, should permission be granted to operate, Class 180 DMU trains would be used until brand-new Class 820 tri-mode (diesel/electric/battery) trains could be brought into service in 2028.